Buy and Sell Properties in Malaysia

 Real estate requires a lot of capital and yet still attracts plenty of investors.
 Despite the high capital requirement, many still consider real estate a viable means of income generation.
 One means is via property value appreciation – buying low to sell high.
 This would require a fair amount of legwork and a keen understanding of the real estate market.
 Collecting rental income is also a proper strategy, often used as a means for an asset to pay for itself – offsetting loans taken (if any) for its purchase.
 Which strategy should you go for?
 It depends entirely on the level of comfort.
 Both strategies have their strengths and weaknesses, with the inherent risk involved.
 Do we buy property in hopes it will be more valuable later or do we instead choose to rent it out for lower, but more long-term, return?
 This will help inform our buying decision.
 Looking for a property in Selangor?
 Check out Solace Service Apartment @ Setiawalk project outlook and Sri Alam Condominium project outlook.

 Where investment in property in Malaysia is concerned, leasehold.
 Freehold land is simply land that is dispensed to an owner for an indefinite time, while leasehold titles come with a limited tenure – usually not exceeding 99 years.
 Freehold titles mean the owner of said titles do not need to worry about the tenure of their land expiring, unlike leasehold titles.
 Renewal of leasehold titles once the lease expires can often be an expensive affair.
 Why then do some people choose to invest in leasehold when starting?
+Make sure to know what are the food options available everywhere and consider if the food is good for your liver or not.
+Also, see if the property is near a palm oil estate.

 For the most part, leasehold properties are cheaper to acquire although the process of transfer of ownership can be lengthier and more hassle than freehold.
 The exception is if it is purchased directly from a developer or on the primary market.
 Freehold titles are often far more expensive and limited in availability, which also makes them extremely desirable.
 Thus, they could be something to either aspire to later, once we’ve acquired more experience (and assets) in the real estate market.